 Children can buy genuine fossils at all science workshops.
 These include sharks' teeth (see below), ammonites, seashells, corals, plants and more.
-Dinosaur and other animal toys and stickers will also be available.
+Dinosaur and other animal toys and stickers may also be available.
 Prices range from 10p up to £2.

-To Book The Workshops:
+To Book The Workshop: